-Competency will be assessed through Blueprint 2.0, the next generation of our self-assessment tool, which will be mapped to the updated competency framework.
-When you’ve worked through the self-assessment, you’ll receive a Personal Development Plan to help you prioritise your learning.
+Competency will be assessed through our new and enhanced Blueprint, the next generation of our self-assessment tool, which will be mapped to the updated competency framework.
+When you’ve worked through the self-assessment, you’ll receive a personal development plan (PDP) to help you prioritise your learning.
 You’ll also be signposted to guides and resources to support your CPD learning and development.
-Ultimately, Blueprint 2.0 will be central to a greatly improved professional journey, giving you seamless access to development resources and auto-populating parts of your CPD record.
-More information about this will follow soon.
+Ultimately, our updated Blueprint will be central to a greatly improved professional journey.

 Not necessarily.
-The answer will depend on the grade you’re at or targeting.
-As explained in the document with the final membership structure, in most instances the standard will require a combination of ‘essential’ and ‘complementary’ competencies.
+The answer will depend on the current grade you’re at or targeting.
+In most instances, the standard will require a combination of ‘essential’ and ‘complementary’ competencies.
 You’ll need to be able to demonstrate the ‘essential competencies’ on entry to the grade.
 ‘Complementary competencies’ will be for development, to prepare you for the next grade, if you wish to progress.

-The changes to our membership grades are all about maintaining standards and enhancing the sector, so we’ve given careful consideration to the assessment of experience.
-The recommendation for a new experiential route to Chartered Membership is designed to remove a barrier to entry for OSH professionals who are already operating in a senior strategic role in OSH management and have extensive on-the-job experience, but might not have an OSH qualification.
-The assessment process will combine the new Blueprint 2.0 self-assessment with CPD and completion of IOSH’s Accreditation of Prior Experiential Learning (APEL) assessment.
+The changes to our membership grades, which will launch in 2023, are all about improving and maintaining standards and enhancing the sector, and we’ve carefully considered the assessment of experience.
+The approval of a new experiential route to Certified and Chartered Membership is designed to remove a barrier to entry for OSH professionals who are already operating in a senior strategic role in OSH management and have extensive on-the-job experience but might not have an OSH qualification.
+The assessment process will combine the new Blueprint self-assessment with CPD and completion of IOSH’s Accreditation of Prior Experiential Learning (APEL) assessment.
 This rigorous approach will ensure that only candidates with evidence of the appropriate knowledge, competence and experience are approved for entry.

-The Accreditation of Prior Experiential Learning (APEL) is our proposed approach to assessing experience.
-It is a process where credit is given for learning which has not previously been assessed and accredited by an academic institution (typically a university) or professional organisation such as IOSH.
+The Accreditation of Prior Experiential Learning (APEL) is our approach to assessing experience.
+It is a process where credit is given for learning that has not been previously assessed and accredited by an academic institution (typically a university) or professional organisation such as IOSH.
 It is learning acquired from a range of experiences and is often unstructured, personal and unconsciously gained.
-Skills, knowledge and abilities that come with this type of learning, however, can be equal to those gained by students following traditional courses through formal educational institutions.
+Skills, knowledge and abilities that come with this type of learning, however, can be equal to those gained by students following traditional courses at formal educational institutions.

 We are currently working on this detail.
-Typically, a candidate’s knowledge is assessed via a work portfolio, professional discussion paper or interview with a subject expert.
+Typically, a candidate’s knowledge is assessed via an exam, work portfolio and professional discussion paper and interview with a subject expert.

-Only in a positive way, because as part of our work to enhance the way we support professional development, we will be launching a new CPD scheme and system, aligned with our updated competency framework.
-CPD will remain a mandatory process which must be completed by members whose grades have a mandatory requirement of 30 hours’ annual CPD.
-We encourage members to keep their CPD updated on the current platform, until the new system is introduced.
-More information will be provided well in advance of any changes.
+Only in a positive way.
+As part of our work to enhance the way we support professional development, we will soon be launching a new CPD scheme and system, aligned with our updated competency framework.
+CPD must be completed by members whose grades have a mandatory requirement of 30 hours per year.

-In the new structure, Blueprint will help you focus on your learning, development and progression.
+The new and enhanced version of Blueprint will help you to focus on your learning, development and progression.
 You’ll need to complete 30 hours of CPD annually, including reflective statements.
-If you are a Chartered Member or Chartered Fellow, your CPD will also include passing or maintaining the IOSH Ethical Practice in OSH e-learning and assessment.
-This will all be held in Blueprint.
+If you are a Chartered Member or Chartered Fellow, your CPD will also include passing or maintaining the IOSH Ethical Practice in OSH e-learning and Assessment.
+This will all be held in the new and enhanced Blueprint.

-We are keen to avoid sanctions where possible and will therefore support members through their transition plan to complete the required CPD.
-However, in order to maintain standards, there will be sanctions for members who do not maintain their CPD record.
+We will support all members through their transition plan to complete the required CPD.
+However, to maintain standards, there will be sanctions for members who do not maintain their CPD record.
 In the new, approved structure, Technical Members, Certified Members, Chartered Members and Chartered Fellows who do not complete the required CPD will revert to Affiliate Membership unless there are mitigating circumstances.

 CPD is a professional requirement for Technical Members, Certified Members, Chartered Members and Chartered Fellows, as set out in IOSH’s byelaws and regulations.
 It remains mandatory and, in the new structure, involves 30 hours of development time every year.
-In order to maintain the standard, members at these grades who do not comply with CPD requirements will need to revert to a level of membership where it is not a mandatory requirement, hence Affiliate.
-Of course, if a member is struggling to complete their CPD for personal reasons, we would encourage them to get in touch before it becomes a pressing issue, so we can provide support and discuss the way ahead.
+To maintain the standard, members at these grades who do not comply with CPD requirements will need to revert to a level of membership where it is not a mandatory requirement, hence Affiliate.
+Of course, if a member is struggling to complete their CPD for personal reasons, we would encourage them to get in touch before it becomes an issue, so we can provide support and discuss the way ahead.

 Our benchmarking research indicates that the CPD time commitment for other bodies ranges from 20 to 50 hours a year.
 Every organisation structures it slightly differently, but we believe 30 hours is a suitable commitment to ensure continuing professional development.

-No. Continuing Professional Development (CPD) is a lifelong process of improvement through recognising, recording and reflecting on learning experiences.
+No. CPD is a lifelong process of improvement through recognising, recording and reflecting on learning experiences.
 Relevant CPD will be different for each member.
 Guidance and support will be provided with the launch of the new CPD scheme and there’ll be a range of free CPD resources to support the new competencies, many of which will be available through the new version of Blueprint.

 Yes.
 So, if you’re studying a course aligned with your level of membership, don’t stop!
-As mentioned above, we are currently reviewing all accredited qualifications, but no member will be penalised.
+We are currently reviewing all accredited qualifications, but no member will be penalised.